Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

-In contrast, we refine the error analysis and show that the error induced by using $\hat{f}^{P}$ in constructing $y_{i}^{\delta}$ is bounded by the pre-training error $\|\hat{f}^{P} - f^{P}\|_{L^{2}}^2$; see Theorem~\ref{thm: bounds on intermediate error} for details.
-This thus makes the excess risk of $\hat{f}^{Q}$ receive no amplification and is minimax optimal.
+In contrast, our results show that the error induced by using $\hat{f}^{P}$ to construct $y_{i}^{\delta}$ is bounded directly by the pre-training error $\|\hat{f}^{P} - f^{P}\|_{L^{2}}^2$; see Theorem~\ref{thm: bounds on intermediate error} for details.
+This ensures the excess risk of $\hat{f}^{Q}$ receives no amplification and is minimax optimal.
 Notably, \citet{lin2024smoothness} obtained a similar result in the KRR case by using the property of Tikhonov filter function.
 However, directly extending those arguments to our current setting is not feasible, which necessitates a different treatment.
 To address this, we bound this error using the operator techniques adapted from \citet{smale2007learning}.
-For further details, please refer to Appendix~\ref{apd: proof of transfer learning}.
+For further details, we refer to Appendix~\ref{apd: proof of transfer learning}. \end{remark}